 But unfortunately, many people who are guaranteed a pension fall into the trap of not saving anything additional for retirement.

 Here Is My Call To Action For You

-If you know someone who is in a pension program, please forward them this article.
-It is extremely necessary we start educating those younger employees who are just starting their careers.
-Playing catch up is not fun and I really wish I didn’t need to contribute 24% of my income into retirement.
+If you know someone in a pension program, please forward them this article.
+We must start educating those younger employees who are just beginning their careers.
+Playing catch-up is not fun, and I wish I didn’t need to contribute 24% of my income into retirement.
 18% would have been much more comfortable had I started at that rate from the beginning.